Azure/Industrial-IoT/docs/deploy/howto-deploy-aks.md

     * one with `-aks` suffix added to provided name

     ``` bash
-    Please provide a name for the AAD application to register:
+    Please provide a name for the AAD application to register.
+Use only alphanumeric characters and '-':
-    kkTest00100
+    aiiotDeployment26104
     ```

-8. Select Resource Group.
+7. Select Resource Group.
 You would be presented with options of either using an existing Resource Group or creating a new one.
 If you choose to use an existing one, you will be presented with a list of all Resource Groups within the Subscription to choose from.
 Otherwise, you would be asked to select a Region for the new Resource Group and provide a name for it.
 Output for the latter case is below.